 The YWCA Clinton, Iowa is dedicated to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.
-Please click on the “quick links" at the right to learn more about YWCA Clinton programs that address eliminating racism, and promoting peace, justice, freedom, and dignity for all.

 The Elimination of Racism

 The YWCA supports policies that contribute to the elimination of racism.
 This includes but is not limited to policies that eliminate racial profiling, increase immigrant rights, retain and strengthen affirmative action, reduce hate crimes and result in increased education on racism and its elimination.

 We are excited to be partnering with YWCA’s across the nation in the participation of the YWCA’s Racial Justice Challenge.

 The Racial Justice Challenge works to elevate the need for justice across all communities by creating a dedicated time and space to build more effective social justice habits, particularly those dealing with issues of race, power, privilege, and leadership.

 The challenge begins April 17th – May 5th.

 To learn more about the YWCA Until Justice Just Is, please contact the YWCA Marketing Director at 563-242-2110 or at firstname.lastname@example.org.

 Stop the Hate/Show the Love Annual Walk for Peace